Sploder12/ADscript/README.md

 comparisonRet is used by other functions such as CJUMP.

 **JUMP**
-Jumps to an specific instruction number.
+Jumps to a marker.
 Takes 1 value,
 instruction number

 **CJUMP**
-Conditionally jumps to an specific instruction number.
+Conditionally jumps to a marker.
 Takes 1 value,
 instruction number

-**HOPBACK**
-Jumps a certain amount of instructions back.
+**MARK**
+Marks positions to jump to.
 Takes 1 value,
-how far to jump backwards

-**HOP**
-Jumps a certain amount of instructions forward.
-Takes 1 value,
-how far to jump forwards

-**CHOPBACK**
-Conditionally jumps a certain amount of instructions back.
-Takes 1 value,
-how far to jump backwards

-**CHOP**
-Conditionally jumps a certain amount of instructions forward.
-Takes 1 value,
-how far to jump forwards
+a marker name

 **NONE**
 Does nothing.